Shantanu0001/winspector/README.md

 **Gap:** 26 rules cover a subset of MITRE ATT&CK.
 Real-world attackers use hundreds of techniques not currently detected.

-**Solution:** The scoring framework is designed for extension — adding a rule is adding a conditional block in `score_event()`.
+**Solution:** The scoring framework is designed for extension â€” adding a rule is adding a conditional block in `score_event()`.
 Priority additions would cover: DLL hijacking (T1574.001), token impersonation (T1134), named pipe creation (T1559), UAC bypass patterns (T1548.002), and AMSI bypass via memory patching.
 Each new rule should follow the pattern: derive from a real observation, write the condition, validate with a live test, document the MITRE technique.

 ---